-Nissan plans to forlough nearly 10,000 workers amid the coronavirus crisis
+Nissan plans to furlough nearly 10,000 workers amid the coronavirus crisis

 Latest Weather Blog

-Nissan plans to forlough nearly 10,000 workers amid the coronavirus crisis
+Nissan plans to furlough nearly 10,000 workers amid the coronavirus crisis

 Nissan plans to furlough nearly 10,000 of its hourly manufacturing employees as its U.S. plants remain closed to help stop the spread of COVID-19.